Cruising in Antarctica

 On board the Hurtigruten ships you enjoy all comforts of a modern vessel as you follow in the wake of Antarctic explorers such as Scott, Amundsen and Shackleton.
 You will see historic sights including polar cabins and scientific bases.
 Visiting the White Continent, even in the relative luxury of a modern ship, still feels like an adventure and a rare privilege.

-Find out more about life on board and itineraries on offer in Antarctica in 2018/19 by viewing the online brochures below (NB: prices in sterling and for voyage only).
+Find out more about life on board and itineraries on offer in Antarctica in 2018/19 by viewing the online brochures above (NB: prices in sterling and for voyage only).
 Then give Project Travel a call on 01 – 210 8391.
 We will check for any special offers on or near your travel dates to give you the best value.
 We will price the entire package for you in Euro to include flights and any hotel nights required before and/or after the voyage.
 What’s more, we can usually offer better prices than Hurtigruten for travel from Ireland.